Army launches "Hire a Veteran" campaign to debunk myths

 During a press conference at the National Press Club on November 19, 2012, Warrior Transition Command, or, WTC launched "Hire a Veteran" to debunk the myths around post-traumatic stress disorder, known as PTSC, reasonable accommodations, and transferability of military skills.

-"Our goal for this campaign is for employers to gain clarity on how well military skills translate to civilian employment; post-traumatic stress disorder (PTSD)/traumatic brain injury (TBI), and reasonable accommodations--which will result in the employment of more wounded warriors," said Brig.
-Gen. David J. Bishop, Assistant Surgeon General for Warrior Care and Commander, U.S. Army Warrior Transition Command.
+"Our goal for this campaign is for employers to gain clarity on how well military skills translate to civilian employment; post-traumatic stress disorder/traumatic brain injury, and reasonable accommodations, which will result in the employment of more wounded warriors," said Brig.
+Gen. David J. Bishop, assistant surgeon general for Warrior Care and commander of U.S. Army Warrior Transition Command.
 "We hope to amplify the incredible value our wounded warriors bring to the civilian workforce given their unique training and experience," Bishop added.
-"We hope to illuminate the fact that PTSD and TBI are treatable conditions which are not unique to the military and that most individuals affected go on to have productive, successful lives."
+"We hope to illuminate the fact that PTSD and [traumatic brain injury] are treatable conditions which are not unique to the military and that most individuals affected go on to have productive, successful lives."

-The campaign was built on research conducted by the Society for Human Resource Management (SHRM), the world's largest association devoted to human resource management.
+The campaign was built on research conducted by the Society for Human Resource Management, or SHRM, the world's largest association devoted to human resource management.
 Founded in 1948, SHRM represents more than 250,000 members in over 140 countries.
 The random membership survey received a 14 percent response rate.

 "Two-thirds of employers surveyed by SHRM said they have hired veterans within the past 36 months," he said.
 "This is a significant jump from 2010, when just over half of organizations said they had done so."